sdiehl28/baseball-analytics/README.md

 The field names in both datasets are based on standard baseball statistic abbreviations.
 See for example: https://en.wikipedia.org/wiki/Baseball_statistics

-The field names have been changed as little as possible in order to meet Pandas and SQL naming conventions.
+The field names have been changed as little as possible to remain familiar and yet meet Pandas and SQL naming conventions.

 The field names in Lahman are changed from CamelCase to all lowercase snake_case.
 The field names created by the Retrosheet parsers are changed from upper case to lower case.
-Invalid identifiers, such as 2B and 3B are changed to b_2B and b_3B.
+Invalid identifiers, such as 2B and 3B are changed to b_2B and b_3B (for batter hitting a double or triple).

 There are two acceptable abbreviations for "grounded into double play", gidp and gdp.
 Lahman's "gidp" will be renamed to "gdp" to match Retrosheet.

 ### Data Wrangling

 Custom parsing of dates and times will be performed.
-The cwgame output will be restructured.
+Data will be restructured.
+Values that represent null will be converted to Pandas null (np.nan).
+And more.

 Data will be cleaned so that "primary keys" are unique.
 Extremely few records require modification, but as most data processing relies on having a set of fields which uniquely identify a record, this cleaning is required.

 Pandas datatypes will be optimized to save space and more accurately describe the attribute.
 For example, the number of hits in a game is always between 0 and 255, so a uint8 can be used rather than an int64.
 Likewise, for integer fields with missing values, the new Pandas Int64 (and similar) can be used instead of requiring a float datatype.

 Datatype optimizations per column are persisted to disk for each corresponding csv file with the suffix `_types.csv`.
-The Python functions **from_csv_with_types()** and **to_csv_with_types()** have been written to  allow persistence of data to csv files without losing data type information.
+The Python functions **from_csv_with_types()** and **to_csv_with_types()** have been written to  allow persistence of data to/from csv files without losing data type information.

 ### Data Validation